 Because Vaasa is a small city and especially because ideally you want to rent a car to explore the area around Vaasa, the location of the hotel doesn’t matter a whole lot, so just choose the one that meets your needs.

 Booking.com has the most extensive list of hotels in Vaasa.

 2. Stay at an Airbnb or Cottage in Vaasa

-You can find anything from apartments to cottages in the Vaasa region on Airbnb, and VisitVaasa.fi also has a good selection of cottages you can rent.
+You can find anything from apartments to cottages in the Vaasa region on Airbnb and VRBO, suitable for a wide range of budgets.

 3. Go Camping in Vaasa

-5. Stay at Kalle’s Inn for a Truly Unique Experience!
+5. Stay at Kalle’s Inn Resort for a Truly Unique Experience!

-If you love the idea of staying in truly unique accommodation surrounded by gorgeous nature then you have to check out Kalle’s Inn!
+If you love the idea of staying in truly unique accommodation surrounded by gorgeous nature then you have to check out Kalle’s Inn Resort!